mattbrailsford/umbraco-fluidity/docs/_pages/01-overview-02-getting-started.md

 );
 ````

-Then, create the associated poco model
+Then, create the associated poco model:

 ````csharp
 [TableName("Person")]